roar-net/problem-statements/problems/autocarrier-loading/autocarrier-loading.md

 A solution specifies the deck assignment for each vehicle in the problem instance.
 This is represented as an array where the $i$-th element indicates the deck number assigned to the $i$-th vehicle.

+In an extension of the problem, the solution will also include a sequence of operations performed at each stop, detailing which vehicles are loaded or unloaded and the possible new assignments to decks of the vehicles that are moved.

 ### Constraints

 1) **Total Capacity Constraint**: The sum of the dimensions of all vehicles on the transporter must not exceed the total capacity at any point during the route